List of characters in The Lego Movie franchise: William Shakespeare

 William Shakespeare (voiced by Jorma Taccone) is a poet, playwright, and actor who is one of the Master Builders.

-In The Lego Movie, William Shakespeare is among the Master Builders that meet in Cloud Cuckoo Land.
-When it was discovered that Emmet has not learned any Master Builder skills yet, William Shakespeare considered him "rubbish."
-During the attack on Cloud Cuckoo Land, William Shakespeare is among the Master Builders that are apprehended by the Super Secret Police.
-During the fight in Bricksburg, William Shakespeare and Michelangelo Buonaroti are shown riding with Abraham Lincoln on his rocket chair.
+In The Lego Movie, William Shakespeare is among the Master Builders who meet in Cloud Cuckoo Land.
+When it was discovered that Emmet has not learned any Master Builder skills yet, Shakespeare considered him "rubbish".
+During the attack on Cloud Cuckoo Land, Shakespeare is among the Master Builders who are apprehended by the Super Secret Police.
+During the fight in Bricksburg, Shakespeare and Michelangelo Buonaroti are shown riding with Abraham Lincoln on his rocket chair.

 Blaze Firefighter

 Blaze Firefighter is a firefighter and Master Builder.

-In The Lego Movie, Blaze is among the Master Builders that meet in Cloud Cuckoo Land.
+In The Lego Movie, Blaze is among the Master Builders who meet in Cloud Cuckoo Land.
 Blaze was later seen during the battle in Bricksburg where he is operating a mech that was created from a fire engine.

 Cardio Carrie

 Cardio Carrie is a fitness instructor and Master Builder.

-In The Lego Movie she is among the Master Builders that meet in Cloud Cuckoo Land.
+In The Lego Movie she is among the Master Builders who meet in Cloud Cuckoo Land.

 El Macho Wrestler

 El Macho Wrestler is a masked wrestler and Master Builder.

-In The Lego Movie, he is among the Master Builders that meet in Cloud Cuckoo Land.
+In The Lego Movie, he is among the Master Builders who meet in Cloud Cuckoo Land.

 Gallant Guards

 The Gallant Guards are inhabitants of Middle Zealand where some of them are Master Builders, they are recycled from the Lion Knights from Lego Castle.

-In The Lego Movie, the Gallant Guards that are Master Builders are among the Master Builders that meet in Cloud Cuckoo Land.
+In The Lego Movie, the Gallant Guards that are Master Builders are among the Master Builders who meet in Cloud Cuckoo Land.
 Some other Gallant Guards were shown listening to a medieval messenger reading Wyldstyle's message to everyone to stand up to Lord Business' forces.

 Gordon Zola

 Gordon Zola is a chef from Bricksburg and a Master Builder.

-Outside of his Bricksburg appearances in The Lego Movie, Gordon Zola is among the Master Builders that meet in Cloud Cuckoo Land.
+Outside of his Bricksburg appearances in The Lego Movie, Gordon Zola is among the Master Builders who meet in Cloud Cuckoo Land.
 His name is a play on the word gorgonzola, a type of cheese.

 Hank Haystack

 Hank Haystack is a farmer and Master Builder.

-In The Lego Movie, he is among the Master Builders that meet in Cloud Cuckoo Land.
+In The Lego Movie, he is among the Master Builders who meet in Cloud Cuckoo Land.

 Marsha: Queen of the Mermaids

-Marsha: Queen of the Mermaids is a mermaid queen and Master Builder.
+Marsha is a mermaid queen and Master Builder.

-In The Lego Movie, Marsha is among the Master Builders that meet in Cloud Cuckoo Land where Vitruvius referred to her as "Mermaid Lady".
+In The Lego Movie, Marsha is among the Master Builders who meet in Cloud Cuckoo Land where Vitruvius referred to her as "Mermaid Lady".
 During the attack on Cloud Cuckoo Land, Marsha is the first person to notice the tracker that Bad Cop secretly placed on Emmet.

 Marsha has a cameo in The Lego Movie 2: The Second Part fighting against the Duplo invasion.